KYLE'S WORLD

 • 1 & 1/2 cups heavy whipping cream

-• You can sub out any amount of heavy cream with half-and-half, but it will take longer to thicken up
+• you can sub out any amount of heavy cream with half-and-half, but it will take longer to thicken up

 • 1 & 1/2 cups coconut milk